Colonisation of Africa: Early modern period

-Early European expeditions by the Portuguese concentrated on colonising previously uninhabited islands such as the Cape Verde Islands and São Tomé Island, or establishing coastal forts as a base for trade.
-The Spanish also established possessions of the Canary Islands off the West African Coast, and Equatorial Guinea, Ceuta and Melilla on the African mainland before 1830.

 Scramble for Africa

 Established empires—notably Britain, France, Spain and Portugal—had already claimed coastal areas but had not penetrated deeply inland.
-Europeans controlled one tenth of Africa, primarily along the Mediterranean and in the far south.
+By 1870, Europeans controlled one tenth of Africa, primarily along the Mediterranean and in the far south.
 A significant early proponent of colonising inland was King Leopold of Belgium, who oppressed the Congo Basin as his own private domain until 1908.
-The 1885 Berlin Conference, initiated by Otto von Bismarck to establish international guidelines and avoiding violent disputes among European Powers, formalized the "New Imperialism".
+The 1885 Berlin Conference, initiated by Otto von Bismarck to establish international guidelines and avoiding violent disputes among European Powers, formalised the "New Imperialism", driven by the Second Industrial Revolution.
 This allowed the imperialists to move inland, with relatively few disputes among themselves.
 The only serious threat of inter-Imperial violence came in the Fashoda Incident of 1898 between Britain and France; It was settled without significant military violence between the colonising countries.
 Between 1870 and 1914 Europe acquired almost 23,000,000 sq. km —one-fifth of the land area of the globe—to its overseas colonial possessions.

 Imperialism generated self-esteem across Europe.
 The Allies of World War I and World War II made extensive use of African labour and soldiers during the wars.
 In terms of administrative styles, "[t]he French, the Portuguese, the Germans and the Belgians exercised a highly centralised type of administration called 'direct rule.'"
 The British by contrast sought to rule by identifying local power holders and encouraging or forcing them to administer for the British Empire.
 This was indirect rule.
 France ruled from Paris, appointing chiefs individually without considering traditional criteria, but rather loyalty to France.
 France established two large colonial federations in Africa, French West Africa and French Equatorial Africa.
 France appointed the state officials, passed laws and had to approve any measures passed by colonial assemblies.